heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 ### Concurrency: an introduction

-- Ability to handle multiple tasks at the same time.
+- The ability to manage multiple tasks running at the same time.
 - Differs from parallelism, the ability to execute multiple tasks simultaneously.
 - Before we dive into concurrency, let's take a step back and remember what a